feedcast/scott/README.md

 `GET /api/channels` - Returns the list of all channels `GET /api/channels/:uuid` - Returns the channel
-`GET /api/channels/:uuid/episodes` - Returns the channel's episodes
+`GET /api/channels/:uuid/episodes` - Returns the channel's episodes `GET /api/episodes` - Returns the list of all episodes (really slow, doesn't have pagination yet) `GET /api/episodes/:uuid` - Returns the specific episode

 ### Asynchronous taks

 **Important**

-On an ideal scenario we would have a stream-like pipeline to manage the asynchronous tasks, meaning that everytime a new channel is created it would trigget its own sychronization, the same is valid for episodes and audios.
+On an ideal scenario we would have a streamlined pipeline to manage the asynchronous tasks, meaning that everytime a new channel is created it would trigger its own sychronization, the same is valid for episodes and audios.
 However, given the current aspects of our infrastructure, it makes more sense to use a "cron task" approach, because it is cheaper and it serve its purpose.
-Either way our operations are prepared to the switch since the conception, if at some point we need to create a more "real-time" pipeline it is not difficult.
+Either way our operations are prepared to the switch since the conception, if at some point we need to create a more automated pipeline it is not difficult.

 #### Synchronization